macimax/WIKI_STEPMANIA/Project-Antenna.md

 ## Osu
  * Account required to play
- * Centralized song distribution with per-song leaderboards
+ * Centralized song distribution with per-song leaderboards accessible in-game.
  * Online functionality is passive, game was built around it from the start.
  * Has multiplayer with up to 16 players on the same song/chart (no I am not calling it a “map”.)
  * Has a better editor (I know it’s not online related but it’s still an advantage)